-For the Episodic Ataxia data set, the most probable configuration found by SUPER-LINK is configuration D in Figure 2 of Qian and Beckmann (2002), which differs from the one obtained by SIMWALK2 (Sobel et al., 1995; Sobel and Lange, 1996) in the position of one recombination event.
+figure 2 of Qian and Beckmann [2002], which differs from the one obtained by SIMWALK2 [Sobel et al., 1995; Sobel and Lange, 1996] in the position of one recombination event.
 The only difference is the genotype phase in the fourth marker of individuals 1007 and 113.
-This configuration is also very similar to the one found by Lin and Speed (1997).
+This configuration is also very similar to the one found by Lin and Speed [1997].

-4.2 Evaluation of the Optimization Algorithm
+Evaluation of the Optimization Algorithm Experiment E (Stochastic Algorithms)

-Experiment D (Stochastic Algorithms).
-This experiment compared the performance of different stochastic-greedy algorithms (Table 1).
+This experiment compared the performance of different stochastic-greedy algorithms (table 1).
 Each of the stochastic algorithms is run for 1000 iterations, after the reduction rules have been applied.
 We used graphs created from simulated pedigree data.
-Note that this experiment compares the elimination costs found by the algorithms for the case where $T = \infty$, namely no conditioning is performed.
-The results presented in Table 1 are a representative sample from the experiment that was performed on 100 data sets.
-In 100 data sets, the distribution of algorithms that found the lowest cost was as follows: Min-Weight - 4%, MCS - 9%, WMCS - 7%, Min-Fill - 25%, and Weighted Min-Fill - 76 %.
+Note that this experiment compares the elimination costs found by the algorithms for the case where $T = \bullet \bullet$, namely no conditioning is performed.
+The results presented in table 1 are a representative sample from the experiment that was performed on 100 data sets.
+In 100 data sets, the distribution of algorithms that found the lowest cost was as follows: Min-Weight - 4%, MCS - 9%, WMCS - 7%, Min-Fill -25%, and Weighted Min-Fill - 76%.
 Note that these percentages do not sum to 100% since, for some data sets, several algorithms found a minimal cost elimination order.
 As can be seen, the Min-Fill and Weighted Min-Fill are superior to the other heuristics.
 However, since the Min-Weight heuristic is the fastest and it works well when conditioning is needed (results not shown), it is profitable to first run it and then run the Min-Fill and Weighted Min-Fill heuristics.
 The MCS and Weighted-MCS heuristics have been found to hardly contribute when applied after the Min-Weight heuristic and are therefore not incorporated.
 To summarize, using an algorithm which combines the three algorithms, Min-Weight, Min-Fill, and Weighted Min-Fill, is superior to running only one of them, provided the optimization time is small enough compared to the total run time, as is the case for sufficiently large pedigrees.

-Experiment E (Total Run Time).
+Experiment F (Total Run Time)

 This experiment compared the run time of likelihood computation with the new optimization algorithm for determining an elimination order presented herein, to the run time with the previous optimization algorithm.
 The total run time includes both optimization time and inference time.
-We demonstrate the performance of the optimization algorithm using likelihood computations rather than haplotyping, since haplotyping was not implemented in the previous version of SUPER- LINK.
-We tested 50 randomly simulated data sets chosen so that the run time in the new version is above 10 seconds and below 10 hours.
-The graph in Figure 5 shows that
+We demonstrate the performance of the optimization algorithm using likelihood computations rather than haplotyping, since haplotyping was not implemented in the previous version of SUPERLINK.
+We tested 50 randomly simulated data sets chosen so that the run time in the new version is above 10 s and below 10 h.
+The graph